-We believe our analysis of IPv4 price profiles is likely to be counterintuitive to non-economists.
-Non-economists might be surprised to hear that prices are at their highest before scarcity actually sets in, and that prices only decrease as networks search for sources of the scarce resources at issue.
+With the right framing, some might consider it obvious that IPv4 addresses drop in value over time-after all, each day these resources draw a bit closer to obsolescence.
+That said, we believe our analysis of IPv4 price profiles is particularly likely to be counterintuitive to non-economists.
+Many would find it counterintuitive that prices are at their highest before scarcity actually sets in, and that prices only decrease as networks search for sources of the scarce resources at issue.

-4.2 Price Trajectory in a World with Uncertainty
+5.2 Price Trajectory in a World with Uncertainty